R2H: Building Multimodal Navigation Helpers that Respond to Help Requests: Experiments

 \subsection{RdI Task}

-\paragraph{Task Performer} We utilize the task performer model from the pioneering work RMM \cite{roman2020rmm} that combines two components: the RMM Navigator model ($\mathcal{N}$), responsible for predicting navigation actions, and the RMM Questioner model ($\mathcal{Q}$), generating inquires to the helper agent.
-As a result, the combination allows the task performer collaborate with helper agents to navigate towards destination.
+\paragraph{Task Performer Agents} We utilize the task performer agent from the pioneering work RMM \cite{roman2020rmm} deployed on CVDN dataset \cite{thomason2020vision}, which combines two components: the LSTM-based RMM Navigator model ($\mathcal{N}$), responsible for predicting navigation actions, and RMM Questioner model ($\mathcal{Q}$), generating inquires to the helper agent after every four navigation actions.
+Despite its comparatively simple structure, the RMM task performer stands out as the sole task performer developed that possesses both language and navigation capabilities: generating navigation actions and crafting natural language navigation inquiries.
+Future works for building such language- and navigation-capable task performers in AVDN and DialFRED environments are needed.
+Furthermore, given the flexibility of our system, should a superior model be developed, the task performer could be effortlessly swapped.

-\paragraph{Results} As shown in Table~\ref{tab:table_3}, we train and evaluate the same task performer agent $\mathcal{N} + \mathcal{Q}$ with different response generation models in the RdI task on CVDN~\cite{thomason2020vision}: (1) the helper agent RMM $\mathcal{G}$ is trained and updated jointly with the task performer agent; (2) the helper agent RMM $\mathcal{G}$ is fixed during training, (3) the helper agent is changed to SeeRee and kept fixed during training.
-The results demonstrate that SeeRee, when serving as the helper agent, performs the best in collaborating with the task performer in the RdI task.
-Interestingly, we find that only updating the task performer agent during training leads to better results.
-One possible explanation for this is that joint training may create potential instability, making it challenging for both models to reach optimum simultaneously.
-The helper agent could face difficulty in converging due to the changing models of the task performer agent and vice versa.